sam-doomguy/documentation-api/Accounts.md

 ##### Parameters

-- `data`: an JSON object containing JSONAPI compliant data object with following properties
+- `data`: a JSON object containing JSONAPI compliant data object with following properties
   - `type`: The type of the object (account)
   - `attributes`: An attribute object containing
     - `name`: The Name of the account